 Futures trading requires a larger minimum deposit than trading in many other types of tradable assets.
 In addition to the higher initial deposit and margin costs, trading futures requires that you become extremely familiar with the market you plan to trade.

-The oil market has enough volatility to make short-term strategies worthwhile.
+The oil market has enough volatility to make short term strategies worthwhile.
 Many online brokers like Interactive Brokers even offer a reduced margin requirement for day traders.
+You can buy crude oil stock, get in quickly and get out just as quickly.